 Hot Rolled Coil (“HRC”) steel sheets are the basic raw material used in the production of Cold Rolled Coils (“CRC”) steel sheets.
 CRC manufacturers, in general, produce two types of CRC, namely:

 Scrap Based CRC is regarded as inferior in metallurgical quality as it contains impurities derived from the scrap used

 Conversely, due to its higher quality, the Iron Ore Based CRC is used by a different group of customers, primarily involved in the production of Steel Drums for the palm oil and petroleum sectors, in the production of Colour Coated and Galvanised CRC (usually for the manufacture of roof sheet), in the production of Electrical Appliances mostly comprising of white goods such as washing machines, refrigerators, microwaves ovens and rice cookers, and also in the production of components and parts for the automotive industry.

 Mycron is one of the few fully operational Malaysian-owned and managed flat steel mills in the nation.
-As a forerunner in the industry, Mycron is proud to be part of the nation’s journey and goal in achieving a fully-developed nation status.
+As a forerunner in the industry, Mycron is proud to be part of the nation’s journey and goal in achieving a fully developed nation status.
 Thankfully, the government is gradually recognising the contribution of the Malaysian Steel Industry and is working towards safeguarding local steel mills such as Mycron against unfair trade.
-To play its part in this measure, Mycron continues to engage with the Government to push for immediate actions in order to protect and ensure the sustainability of the steel industry.
+To play its part in this measure, Mycron continues to engage with the Government to push for immediate actions to protect and ensure the sustainability of the steel industry.

 STEEL TUBE OPERATIONS REVIEW

-For the first financial quarter (Q1), sales revenue was RM62.3 million.
-Sales tonnage of 22,321 tonnes was notably higher than the immediate preceding quarter (Q4, FY2020) which was significantly affected by the MCO 1.0 lockdown.
-The steel tube division registered a Profit Before Tax (PBT) of RM3.54 million for the quarter.
+For the first financial quarter (Q1), sales revenue was RM51.6 million.
+Sales tonnage of 12,472 tonnes was 20.5% lower than the preceding quarter (Q4, FY2021).
+Deliveries were affected by the FMCO and EMCO lockdowns during the quarter.
+The steel tube division remained profitable with a PBT of RM5.36 million for the quarter.

 DOMESTIC FLAT STEEL INDUSTRY SUMMARY